 I have a Ph.D., a masters degree in biophysics, and a 5-year degree in physics.
-At present I am a postdoc researcher at the IT University of Copenhagen, at the Robotics, Evolution and Art Lab, with Sebastian Risi.
+Before joining the Quantum team, I was a postdoc researcher at the IT University of Copenhagen, at the Robotics, Evolution and Art Lab, with Sebastian Risi.

 I am interested in problems related to biology and life, but my tools and perspective are still those of a physicist.
 I specially like developing simple models of complex systems and exploring them through computer simulations.

 My most recent work is on artificial neural networks, an amazing meeting point of disciplines, which includes biology, medicine, physics, robotics, computer science and more.

 The evolution of complex neural networks still faces unsolved problems.
 For example, user-guided evolution is very fragile, and learning new tasks is challenging, if at all possible.
 Mixed-initiative has difficulties of its own.
 For instance, humans tend to get lost trying to develop a useful intuition relating network structure and function.

 We try to use modular structures to address such problems.
 Different modules can isolate—and protect—functional sub-networks, and the resulting network has a higher level structure that is more familiar to humans.

 We are also intrigued by the possibility of introducing evolutionary techniques and the human element in deep learning techniques.